Författare

 Markus Gabriel är en uppskattad författare inom Filosofi och religion och Samhälle och politik med totalt 8 böcker tillgängliga på Bokkollen, utgivna hos John Wiley and Sons Ltd, Ullstein Taschenbuchvlg., Karl-Alber-Verlag.

-Bland verken finns Why the World Does Not Exist, som toppar listan över Markus Gabriels populäraste böcker.
+Bland verken finns Human Animal, som toppar listan över Markus Gabriels populäraste böcker.
 Verken spänner över filosofi & religion och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Markus Gabriel är Ethische Intelligenz, utgivet 2026.